 What Is a Niche Market?
-And How to Reach One
+And How To Reach One

 In this section, you will learn seven strategies for reaching your niche market.
 While you may already have ideas about the product or service you want to offer, you’ll want to prioritise getting to know your niche: how they behave, what they want, and the challenges they face.
 This ensures you can develop offers in response to potential customers’ unique characteristics and eventually market these offers with greater success.

 If you know the broad market categories of customers you’d like to serve, the next thing to do is “niche down” to discover subsets of consumer groups according to their unique qualities.
-For example, you could start narrowing down a broad market such as “university students” to “biology students at Russell Group universities,” “international postgraduates,” or “students who need access to university-funded childcare.”
+For example, you could start narrowing down a broad market such as “university students” to “biology students studying at international universities,” “medical students,” or “students who are also working to support their families.”

 Ask yourself these questions to explore potential niche markets: